TheProGamer9669/Vox-Mundi-Protocol/README.md

-# The Vox Mundi Protocol
+# READ ME PLEASE
-A protocol for unrestricted node communication
+The Vox Mundi protocol is a PTP (Peer To Peer) networking protocol for unrestricted communication.

 this protocol was first thought of by my father, now I have the tools & knowlege to make it come to life :)
 It is a basic protocol for data/message transfer using my custom encoding so not just anybody can read the messages.